What are “fashion drawing proportions” all about?

-A lot of people, especially in the old days when i was a student, people believed there were rules about how much you had to lie about what a woman’s body can look to be learning “fashion sketch proportions”.
+A lot of people, especially in the old days when i was a student, believed there were rules about how much you had to lie about what a woman’s body can look to be learning “fashion sketch proportions”.
 This was your stamp of legitimacy.
 Extremely long, extremely lean.
-Inhumanely so.
+Inhumanely, unhumanly so.

 But really, proportion simply means that we compare the size (width, length) of parts of something (fashion or otherwise) to other parts of that thing so that we can draw it accurately.
 Proportion is a very handy tool for any artist.

 You need to be able to reproduce all of the clothing sketches on THE SAME BODY, for that group.
-I have some great videos on how to do that, including a file of models to start sketching from right away!
+I have an incredible course on how to do that, including a file of models to start sketching from right away!
+THERE ARE FREE TUTORIALS ON THE SALES PAGE and also, if you subscribe to my email list there is an instructional viddo to teach you how to work with proportion in your sketches.
 When you gain some control (practice) over creating bodies with the shape and size of the intended client, you are good as gold!

 Knowing how to get a handle on proportion MAKES YOUR LIFE EASIER and more fun!